-Less Than Significant Impact.
+No Impact.
 The project is subject to compliance with AB 32 greenhouse gas emission reduction goals, which are to reduce statewide GHG emissions to 1990 levels by 2020.
-Additionally, development on Parcel 2 would be subject to Title 24, California Building Code, which includes CalGreen standards.
+Additionally, development on Parcels 1 and 2 would be subject to Title 24, California Building Code, which includes CalGreen standards.
 These standards include mandatory measures that addresses planning and design, energy efficiency, water efficiency/conservation, material conservation and resource efficiency, and environmental quality.

-The following Climate Action Plan policies pertain to non-residential development and would be implemented as conditions of approval for future development on Parcel 2 as applicable:
+The following Climate Action Plan policies pertain to residential development and would be implemented as conditions of approval for future development on Parcels 1 and 2 as applicable: